ethanwhall389/battleship/README.md

 Needed implementations:

---hide enemy board's ships from user - done --homescreen for entering player name -done
 --system for adding ships (drag and drop?)
+    --enable ability to change orientation
 --A way for showing the user when a ship has been sunk.

-Edge cases:

---user can attack by clicking on a coordinate on their own board, which attacks that coordinate on opponent's board.
+--hide enemy board's ships from user - done --homescreen for entering player name -done

+Nice-to-have implemenations

+--add option for user to randomly generate their ships' layout (easy)